Heiii119/PiCar/README.md

 python -m pip install --no-cache-dir "scikit-build<0.18"
 ```
 If a package insists on building and fails, try wheels-only to identify the culprit:
+This is to check if everything has wheels.
+If it succeeds, you’re done and can skip step 6.

 ```bash
 python -m pip install --only-binary=:all: -e .[pi] --index-url https://www.piwheels.org/simple --extra-index-url https://pypi.org/simple
 ```